 Next morning there’s a breakfast buffet of the usual cereals, toast, fruit and juice, as well as a menu of hot dishes to choose from.
 I opt for smoked salmon and scrambled egg on toast, and it’s good.

 The spa offers a range of health and beauty treatments and I decide that I can’t leave without experiencing one of them.
 So after breakfast I go to the spa and have a 30-minute hot stone massage.
 The therapist uses smooth heated stones and oils to massage my back and it feels wonderful.

 I really enjoyed staying at The Malvern Spa and would definitely recommend it.
 The spa facilities, food, accommodation and service are very good.
 The indoor-outdoor heated pool, the afternoon tea and the hot stone massage were my highlights.
 The location surprised me until I found out that it was chosen because of the natural spring water.
 I think that The Malvern Spa offers good value – a one-night spa break for two people, including dinner, bed, breakfast and an hour’s treatment per person, costs from £294 (at the time of writing).
 The Malvern Full Afternoon Tea costs £14.95 per person plus £4.95 for a glass of cava.

 Over to you

 Do let me know if you have any questions about The Malvern.
 Do you think that you’d like to stay there?
 Or maybe you’ve been already – if so, what did you think?

-Disclosure: The Malvern Spa hosted me for one night for the purposes of this review.
+Disclosure: This review contains affiliate links, so if you clicked through and booked, I’d receive a small commission.
+The Malvern Spa hosted me for one night for the purposes of this review.
 All opinions, words and images are mine, as ever.